Xalgorithms/lib-rules-int-scala/README.md

 for that library in order to compile your rules.

-Once you have been able to compile the rules to the *internal JSON format*, you can create your own "test run" in the test runs directory (the layout is straightforward).
+Once you have been able to compile the rules to the *internal JSON format*, you can create your own "test run" in the `test-runs/` directory (the layout is straightforward).
 To invoke your rule, use:

 ```
 $ sbt "runMain org.xalgorithms.rules.Runner test-runs/<your directory>/"